Petrice Jones: How The Actor is Fighting Single Use Plastic Waste in Hollywood

 Also, when you have money, you have the space to think about the problems that are arising.

-When you’re spending so much time trying to survive, worrying about the planet is so much harder to consider as a problem so again it comes back to people.
+When you’re spending so much time trying to survive, worrying about the planet is so much harder to consider as a problem to tackle so again it comes back to people.

 How do you elevate people and give them the space to think about these problems?